pokt-network/docs/paths/node-runner/README.md

 If not, you're likely to get lost.
 You're welcome to learn, of course, and we'd be happy to help you on your journey, but in the meantime you might want to consider using a [third-party node hosting service](https://forum.pokt.network/t/recommended-node-hosting-services/366).
 While they will be taking a cut of your revenue, they'll generate more revenue for you overall.

-If you're determined to learn by doing, we recommend using [Node Pilot](https://docs.decentralizedauthority.com), an automated Docker-powered node deployment GUI maintained by Pocket Network community members.
-If you're familiar with Ubuntu and know how to use a CLI, this will at least automate the node deployments for you.
+If you're determined to learn by doing, we recommend using [Node Pilot](https://nodepilot.tech), an automated Docker-powered node deployment GUI maintained by Pocket Network community members.
+It is entry-level friendly and only requires a few CLI commands.

 ## Prepare Your Kit